Table of Contents

 “Light of my life, fire of my loins, my sin, my soul.”

 Lolita is an American cult fiction written by Vladimir Nabokov.
 In the year 1955, Lolita was published by Olympia Press.
 It is an erotic novel that is highly controversial for its subject.
-It was highly criticized and was considered sinful since its inception, but sooner it gained a cult following and considered one of the significant literary works of American literature.
+It was highly criticized and was considered sinful since its inception, but sooner it gained a cult following and was considered one of the significant literary works of American literature.
 Lolita takes the fantasy of sexual innuendo to a different level.
 This book is an exploration of the mind of a pedophile.

 Suggestion (must read): The God Equation By Dr. Michio Kaku